 - Leak Detection Program Sections of the distribution system are surveyed for leaks by Water Authority personnel utilizing electro-sonic leak detection equipment. - Expedient leak repair The Authority continues to attack all leaks as emergencies with repair work generally occurring within 24 hours of notification. - 100% metered system The Authority requires all services to be metered.
 Large meter accuracy is tested on an annual basis.
 Smaller meters are tested or replaced once every fifteen (15) years.
 If meter accuracy is questioned, the consumer is entitled to one accuracy test per year.
-All production meters (well meters) have been recently tested. - Public Awareness Program The Authority has continued to promote conservation throughout the peninsula. - Conservation driven rate structure The Authority's rates have been developed to promote conservation.
-The water rates are posted in this report, and on our website. - Water Use Audits & Retrofit Program This program was developed to help customers identify water saving opportunities within the home and to promote the use of low flow fixtures.
+All production meters (well meters) have been recently tested. - Public Awareness Program The Authority has continued to promote conservation throughout the peninsula. - Water Use Audits & Retrofit Program This program was developed to help customers identify water saving opportunities within the home and to promote the use of low flow fixtures.
 The program is available free of charge to all of our customers.
-Please contact this office at 487-7973 if you wish to participate. - Sprinkling regulations The Authority has limited lawn irrigation to three times per week and requires the installation and testing of moisture sensors or rain gauges for all automatic systems.

-Xeriscape Garden - The Authority, in conjunction with Nassau County, has constructed a Xeriscape garden to promote the use of drought-resistant plantings for landscape design.
+Please contact this office at 487-7973 if you wish to participate. - Sprinkling regulations The Authority has limited lawn irrigation to three times per week and requires the installation and testing of moisture sensors or rain gauges for all automatic systems. - Xeriscape Garden The Authority, in conjunction with Nassau County, has constructed a Xeriscape garden to promote the use of drought-resistant plantings for landscape design.